 Yes, many psychiatrists in Boston take insurance.
 To learn more about which psychiatrists are covered by your insurance, contact both your insurance provider and the psychiatrist to confirm they are an in-network provider.

 Can a therapist diagnose you?

-Yes, therapists have training in the diagnosis and treatment of mental and emotional health challenges.
-A therapist will work with you to understand your mental health challenges and provide a diagnosis where appropriate.
+Yes, therapists are trained in the diagnosis and treatment of mental and emotional health challenges.
+Your therapist will work with you to understand your mental health background, and provide a diagnosis where appropriate.
 If the therapist is being paid through insurance, a diagnosis is mandatory for payment from the insurance company.
 The therapist may use a combination of diagnostic tools and assessments, including the DSM-V (Diagnostic and Statistical Manual of Mental Disorders), self-assessment intake forms, and by learning about your history of mental health during the first few sessions.
 Some conditions such as Autism, ADHD, and learning disabilities require further assessment by a psychologist, neurologist, or physician to provide a complete diagnosis.